karlhulme/jsonotron/readme.md

 Any change that violates the rules above will result in a new major release.

+Do not automate the downloading of the `jss` types or your own types.
+This should always be done as an explicit action or choice.
+It is a similar process (in terms of drivers and consequences) to updating your package dependencies.

+## Design decisions

-## Shouldn't each service define its own interface
+### Shouldn't each service define and own it's interface?

 This often makes sense.

-However, if you have complex (non-trivial) data structures that are in use by multiple services then it becomes necessary to identify that the schema itself is now a duplication that needs to be *refactored* out.
+However, if you have complex (non-trivial) data structures that are in use by multiple services then it becomes necessary to identify that the schema itself is now a duplication that needs to be *factored* out.

 Making a change to an interface of a deployed system is always a big deal.
 By extracting the data structures that are used by multiple backend services into a single place it becomes more explicit when a breaking change is on the cards.
-Schema types and enum types can be placed into namespaces because it's possible (likely) that not all services require the definitions for all namespaces.
+Schema types and enum types can be placed into "systems" because it's possible (likely) that not all services require all schemas.

-## Why use JSON schema?
+### Why use JSON schema?

 JSON is already used by many (most?) services to exchange data.
-JSON is also used by most of the document databases (Cosmos, Mongo, DynamoDB, etc) to store data.
-Therefore using the mature and expansive JSON schema for type validation makes more sense than inventing a new type system.
+It forms part of the OpenAPI specification.
+JSON is supported by most of the document databases (Cosmos, Mongo, DynamoDB, etc) to interact with stored data.

+In short, using the mature and expansive JSON schema for type validation makes more sense than inventing a new type system.

-## Why not use GraphQL?
+### Why not use GraphQL?

 GraphQL defines the shape of objects using primitives but not the associated validation.
 For example, you cannot define the constraints for `positiveInteger` or `geoJsonPolygon` using the GraphQL format.